gsoft-inc/wl-squide/docs/reference/routing/useRenderedNavigationItems.md

 ### Render dynamic segments

-The `to` property of a navigation item can include dynamic segments (`/user-profile/:userId`), enabling the rendering of dynamic routes based on contextual values.
+The `to` option of a navigation item can include dynamic segments (`/user-profile/:userId`), enabling the rendering of dynamic routes based on contextual values.
 To resolve a route dynamic segments, use the [resolveRouteSegments](resolveRouteSegments.md) function.

 ```tsx !#14,18,21,39-45,56,59 host/src/UserProfileLayout.tsx
 import type { ReactNode } from "react";